 Deep learning is the main force behind the recent advances in the field of artificial intelligence (AI).
 Deep learning models are capable of performing on par with, if not exceeding, human levels, at a variety of different tasks and objectives.
-However, deep neural networks are vulnerable to subtle adversarial perturbations applied to their inputs.
+However, deep neural networks are vulnerable to subtle adversarial perturbations applied to their inputs – adversarial AI.
 These adversarial perturbations, which can be imperceptible to the human eye, can easily mislead a trained deep neural network into making wrong decisions.
 The field of adversarial machine learning focuses on addressing this problem by developing high-performing deep learning models that are also robust against this type of adversarial attack.
 At Modzy, we’re conducting cutting edge research to improve upon past approaches that defend against adversarial attacks, ensuring our models maintain peak performance and robustness when faced with adversarial AI.

 What you need to know

 Although impressive breakthroughs have been made by leveraging deep neural networks in many fields such as image classification and object detection, Szegedy et al. discovered that these models can easily be fooled by adversarial attacks.
 For example, an image manipulated by an adversary with only a few modified pixels can easily fool an image classifier into confidently predicting the wrong class for that image (Figure, ).
 This exposes an unpleasant fact which is that deep learning models do not process information in a manner that is similar to humans.
 This phenomenon undermines the practicality of many current deep learning models that are trained solely for accuracy and performance, but not for robustness against these types of attacks.